ewarodriguez/Personal-Projects/README.md

-# This repository contains some of my sample projects.
+# This repository contains some of my personal projects.